-When a deadly disease struck New York earlier this year, affecting more than 120 people and killing 12 of them, building managers and owners across the city held their breaths, but not for fear of getting sick.
+When a deadly disease such as Legionnaires strikes, building managers and owners hold their breath, but not for fear of getting sick.
 They held their breaths because nobody wants to be responsible for such an outbreak.

 Legionnaires’ Disease is an infectious disease that is spread not by human-to-human contact, but through aerosolized water particles, usually due to contamination of a building’s cooling tower or hot water systems.
 For that reason, an outbreak is often traced back to a single property, whose owners can be held liable for its impact.